fauna/graphql-workshop/content/getting-started/uploading-your-schema/index.md

 {{% /tab %}}
 {{< /tabs >}}

-Navigate to *Collections* and review the `Store` Collection and the store document you created.
+Return to the *Collections* tab, choose the *Store* collection, and expand the new store document.
+Copy the *id* to use in the next step.
+The *id* is the string enclosed in quotes highlighted in the following screenshot.

 {{< figure
-  src="images/4.png"
+  src="images/user-collection-with-store.png"
-  alt="Collection and Documents"
+  alt="Store collection with a single document"
 >}}

-Let's go and find a store by its id.
-Write the following query into your GraphQL playground.
-Make sure to replace the *<store-id>* placeholder with an _id of a document in store collection.
+Next, use a generated query to find your new store by its *id*.
+Return to the *GraphQL* tab and paste the following query into your GraphQL playground, replacing the *<store-id>* placeholder with the *id* you copied previously.

 {{< tabs groupId="query-language" >}}
 {{% tab name="GraphQL" %}}